iamarcel/second-brain/src/site/notes/4 Archive/Notes/How to use AI for your second brain - Tiago Forte.md

 tags:: [[0 Inbox/ChatGPT\|ChatGPT]] [[2 Areas/Second Brain\|Second Brain]] [[3 Resources/AI\|AI]]
 author:: [[4 Archive/Imported/Tiago Forte\|Tiago Forte]]

-[[Dan Shipper\|Dan Shipper]]: GPT-4 is a reasoning engine.
+[[0 Inbox/Dan Shipper\|Dan Shipper]]: GPT-4 is a reasoning engine.
 Most people use it to look up information.
 But it's not a database, it's a reasoning engine.

 It hallucinates because it doesn't know.
 But give it the right information and it becomes incredibly powerful.
 So the people who organize and store information will have a leg up in a world filled with AI.